-The summary financial information set forth below has been extracted from the Group's audited consolidated financial statements as at and for the years ended 31 December 2017 and 2018.
-It should also be read in conjunction with any other information incorporated into the Offering Circular (see "Information Incorporated by Reference" in this Offering Circular).
+The summary financial information set forth below has been extracted from the Group's audited consolidated financial statements as at and for the years ended 31 December 2019 and 2020.
+It should also be read in conjunction with any other information incorporated into this Offering Circular (see "Information Incorporated by Reference").